errinjohnson/errinjohnson.github.io/_posts/2017-02-24-DerbyHack.md

 ![Work Shop](/images/tiny-errinDerbyHacks.jpg)

-[Dery Hack Live](http://derbyhacks.io/live.html), won the "Home is Where the Hack is" catergory!
+[LouTrail](https://devpost.com/software/loutrail), won the "Home is Where the Hack is" catergory!
 I was happy to be a part of the team, going forward I wish the team the best in deploying finally version; I probably wont be on team with future deployments, but its not necessarily something you need or have to do.
 It was a great event.
 I will do it again.

 ![WorkShop - ](/images/amyShayDerbyHacks.jpg)